Publicly-Detectable Watermarking for Language Models: Protocol

+Proof of~\Cref{thm:main} follows immediately from the proof of~\Cref{lem:completeness,lem:soundness,lem:robustness,lem:distortion-free}.
+Before proving each lemma below, we briefly discuss our model.
 Our construction uses random oracle $\mathcal O$ to model a cryptographic hash function $H$.
 A random oracle is a random function drawn uniformly randomly from the set of all possible functions (over specific input and output domains).
 Random oracle models are commonly used in cryptographic construction~\citep{bellare1993random}.
 Constructions that are provably secure in the random oracle model are heuristically assumed to be also secure when one instantiates the random oracle $\mathcal O$ with a cryptographic hash function $H$.
 We use $\mathcal O$ and $H$ interchangeably in the proof.

 Assume that each block of $\ell$ tokens has at least $\alpha$ bits of entropy.
 We model the cryptographic hash $\hash(\cdot)$ as a random oracle, denoted $\mathcal{O}(\cdot)$.
 Without loss of generality, the proof is written for the case of $\beta=1$, i.e., we embed one bit into each $\ell$ tokens.
 It generalizes to any $\beta$.